What its about? Get the full Lesson HERE

 Restart by Gordon Korman: Connections

-I like to take connections with the book a step deeper because of the importance of engaging the students by connecting them with the material.
+Make connections with the book on a deeper level.
+It is important to engage students by connecting them to the material.
 I have students look up quotes of things that happen in the book that remind them of something from their own lives.
 They write the quote and begin a connection with something like, “This reminds me of a time that….”
 Students catalogue the quotes and connections as they read through the book.

 It is important to note the purpose of reading a text.
 Students are always asking “what is the point of this?” and there is only a positive outcome if a teacher takes the time to answer this question.
 Some purpose of reading questions can be: